bloxstreet/support/guides/admin-guide.md

 ### Conclusion
 {: .text-red-300 }
 You reached the end of the Admin Guide!
 Please ensure that you read **all** the information thoroughly before you use your commands.
-If you have any questions, please refer back to this Guide or contact a Junior Moderator+.
+If you have any questions, please refer back to this guide or contact a Junior Moderator+.